annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

-### Built-in web editor
+### Web editor

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The built-in web editor allows you to edit content files and upload media files.
 It is a great way to update your website.
 Text formatting with Markdown is supported.
 HTML is also supported.
 [Learn more about the web editor](https://github.com/annaesvensson/yellow-edit).

-### Built-in web server
+### Web server

 You can start a web server at the command line.
 The built-in web server is convenient for developers, designers and translators.
 This allows you to see your website on your computer and upload it to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.
 [Learn more about the web server](https://github.com/annaesvensson/yellow-serve).

-### Built-in static site generator
+### Static generator

 You can generate a static website at the command line.
 The static site generator makes the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate`, you can optionally add a folder and a location.
 This will generate a static website in the `public` folder.
 Upload the static website to your web server and generate a new one when needed.
-[Learn more about the generator](https://github.com/annaesvensson/yellow-generate).
+[Learn more about the static generator](https://github.com/annaesvensson/yellow-generate).

 ## Objects